fabiospampinato/promise-make-naked/readme.md

 # Promise Make Naked

-A simple function that makes a promise that can be resolved or rejected from the outside.
+A simple function that makes a promise that can be resolved, rejected or introspected from the outside.

 ## Install